 Fat transfer is an excellent way to fill in hollows, enlarge breasts, and soften scars.
 Introduced in 2008, WAL fat transfer, or water-jet-assisted liposuction, has made fat transfers safe and routine procedures.

-Fat transfer underwent a revolution in 2008 when WAL fat transfer arrived in Finland.
-WAL enables gentle fat transfer and fat collection in a directly transferable form.
-During fat transfer, large amounts of fat can be transferred to the desired location, such as the breasts.
-Sairaala KL was one of the first to adopt the new method and has since published two studies on WAL combined with stem cell transplants.
+Fat transfer underwent a revolution in 2008 when WAL liposuction arrived in Finland.
+WAL enables gentle liposuction and the harvesting of fat in a form that is ready for immediate transfer.
+During the procedure, fat can often be transferred to the desired location, such as the breasts.
+Hospital KL was among the first to adopt the new method and has since published two studies on WAL in combination with stem cell transplants.

 Fat transfer works in flexible tissue with good blood circulation.
 There must be enough fat in the body for fat transfer – preferably enough to perform several transfers.
 With the second transfer, more fat will adhere due to the increased blood circulation and softening caused by the first transfer.
 Blood circulation is poor in areas that have undergone radiation therapy and have scar tissue, and the first transfer only softens the tissue and scar.
 Patients who suffer from tightness and pain in scar tissue benefit from fat transfer as these symptoms are alleviated.